cs24/cloud-inquisitor/README.rst

 Resources
 =========

-This project has a **docs** directory that contains many resources that will help you both implement CloudInquisitor and contribute to the project.
+This project has a **docs** directory that contains many resources that will help you implement CloudInquisitor and contribute to the project.

 * `Quickstart <docs/quickstart.rst>`_
 * `Upgrading <docs/upgrade.rst>`_